 Is it Legal to Bet Online in Switzerland?

 To the credit of Swiss officials, they always seemed to understand that the situation previously made no sense.
-If people are going to bet online anyways, they might as well legalize, regulate and tax it.
-News sources have been reporting on legalization rumors since 2013 but it wasn’t until 2015 that a bill was formally introduced.
+If people will bet online anyway, the state might as well legalize, regulate, and tax it.
+News sources have been reporting on legalization rumors since 2013, but it wasn’t until 2015 that lawmakers formally introduced a bill.

-Swiss newspaper 20min.ch reported on the development in an article published online in October of 2015.
-The proposal would authorize Switzerland’s 21 land-based operators to launch their online gambling sites with the full blessing of the government.
-The proposal would also change the tax code so that all gambling/betting winnings would be issued tax-free to players.
+Swiss newspaper 20min.ch reported on the development in an article published online in October 2015.
+The proposal would authorize all land-based casinos to offer online gambling in Switzerland.
+In addition, the law would change the tax code so that all licensed Switzerland betting sites would pay winnings tax-free.

-Previously, lottery and sports betting wins were taxed while winnings derived from casino games are exempt.
-This new proposal would level the playing field and make pretty much everything tax-free from the individual gambler’s point of view.
-This proposal eventually became the Money Gaming Act and while it exempts sports and lottery winnings under CHF 1 million, it does impose taxes on winnings greater than that amount.
+Previously, lottery and sports betting wins were taxed, while winnings derived from casino games were exempt.
+The proposal eventually became the Money Gaming Act and, while it exempts sports and lottery winnings under CHF 1 million, it still imposes taxes on winnings greater than that amount.

 The one problem with the proposal was the timeline it set.
-Even though the law dates back to 2015, it wouldn’t be until 2019 for the first local casinos to even begin applying for online gambling licenses.
-The Swiss Federation of Casinos raised objections to the extended timeline, calling it “far too late.”
+Even though the law dates back to 2015, it wouldn’t be until 2019 for the first local casinos to even begin applying for Swiss online gambling licenses.
+The Swiss Federation of Casinos objected to the extended timeline, calling it “far too late.”

-Nevertheless, lawmakers proceeded with the Act and managed to pass it into law.
-A referendum to block the act failed and it finally took effect nearly four years later.
+Nevertheless, lawmakers proceeded with the Act and passed it into law.
+A referendum to block the act failed, and it finally took effect nearly four years later.

-Swiss gaming laws do not target the banking sector and that results in it being very easy to fund your online betting account.
-Large Switzerland betting sites accept all the most common payment methods, including credit cards, debit cards, Neteller, Skrill, instant bank transfer, bank wire and old fashioned paper cheques in the mail.
+Switzerland online sports betting laws allow customers to fund their accounts via various electronic and cash-based means.
+Large Switzerland betting sites accept all the most common payment methods, including credit cards, debit cards, Neteller, Skrill, instant bank transfers, bank wires, and paper cheques in the mail.

 Withdrawals are typically paid back through the same method used to deposit.
-So if you make a CHF deposit with Neteller, for example, your betting site will issue any winnings back to your Neteller account.
-Most sites do support the Swiss franc currency, but your money will be converted to USD, EUR or GBP when you actually place a bet or join a poker table.
+So, if you make a CHF betting deposit with Neteller, your betting site will issue any winnings back to your Neteller account.
+Most online sportsbooks support the Swiss franc currency, but some foreign betting sites convert customers’ deposits into USD, EUR, or GBP.

-Credit and debit cards are the two fastest options for anyone looking to get online and begin placing bets immediately.
-However, you may find an e-wallet suh as Neteller or Skirll more useful if you like to bounce around from one site to the next.
-You can set up your e-wallet account in Euros and then avoid the majority of foreign exchange fees as you move from one online casino to the next.
+Credit and debit cards are the two fastest options for anyone wanting to get online and begin placing bets immediately.
+However, you may find an e-wallet such as Neteller or Skrill more useful if you tend to switch between multiple Swiss betting sites.
+You can set up your e-wallet account in Euros to avoid the majority of foreign exchange fees as you move from one Swiss gambling site to the next.